Honey For Children: When To Introduce, Benefits And Precautions

 Honey is nutritious but should only be introduced to children after they are one year old.
 This is to avoid infant botulism, an illness that may occur due to the consumption of honey by children below the age of one year.
 The Centers for Disease Control and Prevention reported 162 cases of infant botulism, with females comprising 55% of the cases.
 Affected infants had a median age of four months, and it was found that three of them had used pacifiers containing honey.

 Honey contains spore-forming bacteria called Clostridium botulinum, which can multiply in the intestine (2).
 The bacteria releases toxins that irritate the little one’s gut and affect the nervous system.
-It happens because infants have an underdeveloped digestive system that’s not acidic enough to destroy Clostridium spores.
+It happens because the baby’s digestive system is underdeveloped and is not acidic enough to destroy Clostridium spores.

 Honey is, however, safe for children above one year as their digestive system is mature enough to expel the bacteria through the body (3).
 However, use it as a replacement for refined sugar but not in addition to it.